Prometheus-X-association/edge-computing/docs/design-document.md

       Cons(F on PD), AccessToken T
     - ConnectorPD verifies Contract Cd and Consent Cons(F on PD)
     - pdata pd is provided
-  - processing function f is executed on pdata pd at a reliable Edge Site (WorkerNode)
+  - Processing function f is executed on pdata pd at a reliable Edge Site (WorkerNode)
   - Result R is provided
   - pdata pd is deleted at the Edge Site (WorkerNode)
-  - software artifact (function / container) is destroyed at the Edge Site (WorkerNode)
+  - Software artifact (function / container) is destroyed at the Edge Site (WorkerNode)

 ## Configuration and Deployment Settings